hello-world-from-joshua/Zero-Shot-LLIE/README.md

 - Please review the results for LOLv2 first **`(results/ 0_lolv2test.pdf & 1_lolv2train.pdf)`**, as it includes more images of the same scene under varying brightness and noise levels, before proceeding to LOLv1 and unpaired datasets (DICM, MEF, LIME, NPE, and VV).
 Given the zero-shot framework of our method, we also provide results on the training set.
 - A robust method should fulfill the following criteria:

-1. **Consistency Across Conditions**: The method output should remain identical for the same scene, regardless of variations in darkness and noise levels (e.g., Figure 10 in our paper).
+1. **Consistency**: The method output should remain identical for the same scene, regardless of variations in darkness and noise levels (e.g., Figure 10 in our paper).

 2. **Beyond Naive Scaling**:
    - (a) The method must identify the intrinsic colors of the scene, overcoming incorrect colors introduced by noise (e.g., row 2 in Figure 7 of the motorcycle scene).